-Every January we like to have a look back at our personal photography highlights of the past year.
+Every January we like to have a look back at our photography and video highlights of the past year.

-The really big highlight for all of us in 2015 was that on January 1st, we opened our shiny new (to us!) photographic studio near the City Hospital in Nottingham!
+The really big highlight for all of us in 2015 was that on January 1st, we opened our shiny new (to us!) photography and video production studio near the City Hospital in Nottingham!

 We started off putting the new studio to use with commercial photography and video production work, and we continued throughout the year on projects ranging from filming new karaoke equipment, to a commercial shoot by Dave photographing dogs for a pet food company!